alphagov/verify-rails-config-spike/CHALLENGE.md

 * entityIds are url encoded into the path param - you'll need to deal with that
 * in this challenge there is no need to consume the existing YAML

+### Pre-requisites

+* Ruby installed and ready to go
+* Best to have a local copy of hub to run your `config` against (you could write a service without testing it though)

 ### Spoilers

 <details>